adobe/aemanalyser-maven-plugin/aemanalyser-maven-plugin/README.md

 Make sure to add it as the last module.

+## AEM as a Cloud Service

+During the build in a Cloud Manager pipeline, the plugin as part of the Maven project build is automatically disabled.
+Instead the Cloud Manager pipeline performs the required validation.
+Please also consult the [AEM Documentation](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/archetype/build-analyzer-maven-plugin.html).

 ## Maven Goals

 While the best way to use this plugin is to create a separate module as outlined above, the plugin can also be added to existing projects, for example a content-package project.
 It provides the following goals: